rbavishi/Habitican-Curse/README.md

 * A Terminal Application for HabitRPG with basic terminal GUI features.
 Implemented using the curses library.

+### New Updates

+* Task modification has been added and the documentation has been updated.

 ### Configuring Habitican Curse

 * You will need to have a 256-color terminal, with support for basic unicode symbols.
 The shell used in the screenshots is the simple GNOME shell and will suffice.